Skip to main content

 Who May Be Eligible (Plain English)

 Who May Qualify: 1.
 Age ≥ 50 years and ≤ 89 years 2.
 An ETDRS BCVA letter score between ≤ 78 and ≥ 40 in the study eye 3.
 Diagnosis of subfoveal choroidal neovascularization (CNV) secondary to AMD in the study eye previously treated with anti-VEGF 4.
 Must be pseudophakic (at least 12 weeks postcataract surgery) in the study eye 5.
 Willing and able to provide written, signed willing to sign a consent form for this study 6.
 Participants must have demonstrated a meaningful response to anti-VEGF therapy at study entry Inclusion Criteria (Bilateral Treatment Substudy)\*: 1.
 An ETDRS BCVA letter score between ≤ 83 and ≥ 40 in both eyes 2.
 Diagnosis of subfoveal choroidal neovascularization (CNV) secondary to AMD in both eyes 3.
 Must be pseudophakic (at least 12 weeks postcataract surgery) in both eyes 4.
 Willing and able to provide written, signed willing to sign a consent form for this study 5.
 Newcomers must have active disease in the study eye; crossover participants must have active disease in the eye not treated in the main study Who Should NOT Join This Trial: 1.
 CNV or macular edema in the study eye secondary to any causes other than AMD 2.
 Subfoveal fibrosis or atrophy in the study eye 3.
 Any condition in the investigator's opinion that could limit VA improvement in the study eye 4.
-Active or history of retinal detachment, or current retinal tear that cannot be treated, in the study eye 5.
-Advanced glaucoma or history of secondary glaucoma in the study eye 6.
-Myocardial infarction, cerebrovascular accident, or transient ischemic attack within the past 6 months 7.
-History of intraocular surgery in the study eye within 12 weeks prior to randomization 8.
-History of intravitreal therapy in the study eye, such as intravitreal steroid injection or investigational product, other than anti-VEGF therapy, in the 6 months prior to Screening Visit 1 9.
-Prior treatment with gene therapy Exclusion Criteria (Bilateral Treatment Substudy)\*: ...See full criteria on ClinicalTrials.gov Always talk to your doctor about whether this trial is right for you.
+Advanced glaucoma or history of secondary glaucoma in the study eye 5.
+Myocardial infarction, cerebrovascular accident, or transient ischemic attack within the past 6 months 6.
+History of intraocular surgery in the study eye within 12 weeks prior to randomization 7.
+History of intravitreal therapy in the study eye, such as intravitreal steroid injection or investigational medicinal product, other than an intravitreal therapy for AMD, in the 6 months prior to Week -6 8.
+Prior treatment with gene therapy Exclusion Criteria (Bilateral Treatment Substudy)\*: 1.
+CNV or macular edema in either eye secondary to any causes other than AMD 2.
+Subfoveal fibrosis or atrophy in either eye ...See full criteria on ClinicalTrials.gov Always talk to your doctor about whether this trial is right for you.

 Original Eligibility Criteria